microsoft/cask/devdocs/Questions.md

 # Questions
 1. MD5 vs. CRC32 (or something else)?
-   - CRC32 is a good choice, we're using it for it's intended purpose.
+   - CRC32 is a good choice, we're using it for its intended purpose.
    - Can we make room for all four bytes?
 There isn't a lot of prior art for truncating CRC-32 like SHAs.
    - Reserving a byte or two for future use by us might be a good idea anyway?
    - Possible uses: